i2000s/en/notebooks/SystemAdmin.md

 I don't need this automatic printer adding function and hence disabled this service, and then everything works fine again.
 Reference is [here](http://askubuntu.com/questions/760952/slow-shutdown-on-ubuntu-16-04-lts-stopping-thermal-daemon-running-fit-make-remo).

+*Update*: Without disabling the `CUPS` service, this bug seems having been fixed with `cups-filters` v1.11.4-1 yet not released in the official Ubuntu 16.04 repository.
+A workaround solution to install the latest version of `cups-filters` and its dependencies can be found in [this solution](http://askubuntu.com/a/896655/390708).

 ## Unable to mount NTFS disks automatically on startup.
 When the Ubuntu 16.04 started, I got the following error message:
 ```